-- Does work on a political campaign or 527 qualify for the graduation pro bono requirement?
+Does work on a political campaign or 527 qualify?

 Most likely no.

-- Does non-legal volunteer work count toward the requirement (e.g. Big Brother/Big Sister)?
+Does non-legal volunteer work count (e.g. Big Brother/Big Sister)?

 Work must be legal to qualify for the pro bono requirement.
 Education in the community for both adults and children concerning the legal process and their rights may fulfill the requirement if there is an advocacy or representational aspect to the work (for example, writing pamphlets about Fair Housing laws or leading information sessions on pro se divorce).

 Does foreign language translation qualify?

 Foreign language interpretation on behalf of a client in an approved legal services setting (generally HLS clinics which provide legal services) will qualify.
 Written translation work does not qualify since it does not have an advocacy or representational component.

 I am a transfer student.
 Can my prior with other schools count towards the requirement?